simplify-framework/intrusion/README.md

 ### AWS/Lambda - Make a build then attach to a Lambda function by using command line

-$ simplify-intrusion --region us-east-1 --bucket YOUR_BUCKET_NAME --layer-name YOUR_IDS_LAYER_NAME make
+- simplify-intrusion --region us-east-1 --bucket YOUR_BUCKET_NAME --layer-name YOUR_IDS_LAYER_NAME `make`
-$ simplify-intrusion --region us-east-1 --function-name YOUR_TARGET_FUNCTION attach
+- simplify-intrusion --region us-east-1 --function-name YOUR_TARGET_FUNCTION `attach`